->

 a) For an article:

 BORDERA, S., J. SELFA & R. JIMÉNEZ, 1987.
 Contribución al conocimiento del género Enicospilus Stephens, 1835 (Hymenoptera: Ichneumonidae).
-Boletín Asociación española de Entomología, 11(2): 221-233.
+Boletín de la Asociación española de Entomología, 11(2): 221-233.

 b) For a book or non-periodic publication: